antzm/data-science/statistics-intro.md

 While the second one is called the alternetive hypothesis, ant it always coresponds to A being different than B.

 The important thing to remeber is that the null hypothesis correspons always to being equal, while the alternative hypothesis always corresponds to being different.

+## Hypothesis testing - Example 1

+Let's assume that a factory produces light bulbs with an average duration of 1000 hours.
+A new production technique though, will produce light bulbs with an average duration of 1050 hours.
+The managers though wonder if it woulbe be worthy to switch to the new production techinque, so to advertise that their new bulds last longer.